kztakemoto/mmllm/README.md

 # mmllm

-This repository contains data and code used in [*the Moral Machine experiment on large language models*](https://arxiv.org/abs/2309.05958).
+This repository contains data and code used in [*the moral machine experiment on large language models*](https://doi.org/10.1098/rsos.231393).

 ## Terms of use

 MIT licensed.
 Happy if you cite our papers when utilizing the codes:

-Takemoto K (2023) The Moral Machine Experiment on Large Language Models. arXiv:2309.05958.
+Takemoto K (2024) The Moral Machine Experiment on Large Language Models.
+R. Soc.
+Open Sci.
+11, 231393.

 ## Requirements
 * Python 3.9